tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 ### 📌Analysis 1: Revenue Growth vs Profit Quality

 #### Observation
-Total sales increase consistently over time.
-However, profit fluctuates and does not grow at the same pace.
+Sales increased from ~$2.3M to ~$4.3M over the period,  while profit remained volatile and did not follow the same growth pattern.
-Profit margin remains relatively stable without clear improvement.

 #### Interpretation
 Revenue growth is primarily driven by **increasing sales volume rather than margin improvement**.
 This indicates that higher sales do not consistently translate into higher profitability.

 #### Recommendation
 - Track **profit margin alongside revenue growth** to assess performance quality